peteroupc/peteroupc.github.io/bernsupp.md

 - `CDF(z)` is the cumulative distribution function of _X_, or the probability that _X_ is _z_ or less.
 - `PDF(z)` is the probability density function of _X_, or the derivative of `CDF(z)`, or the relative probability of choosing a number "close" to _z_ at random.

 A _finite-state generator_ (Knuth and Yao 1976)[^33] is the special case where the probability of heads is 1/2, each digit is either 0 or 1, rules can't push stack symbols, and only one stack symbol is used.
-Then if `PDF(z)` has infinitely many derivatives on the open interval (0, 1), it must be a polynomial with rational coefficients and satisfy `PDF(z) > 0` whenever 0 &le; `z` &le; 1 is irrational (Vatan 2001)[^44], (Kindler and Romik 2004)[^45], and it can be shown that the expected value (mean or "long-run average") of _X_ must be a rational number. [^46]
+Then if `PDF(z)` has infinitely many derivatives on the open interval (0, 1), it must be a polynomial with rational Bernstein coefficients and satisfy `PDF(z) > 0` whenever 0 &le; `z` &le; 1 is irrational (Vatan 2001)[^44], (Kindler and Romik 2004)[^45], and it can be shown that the expected value (mean or "long-run average") of _X_ must be a rational number. [^46]

 **Proposition 8.** _Suppose a finite-state generator can generate a probability distribution that takes on finitely many values.
 Then:_

 1. _Each value occurs with a rational probability._
 2. _Each value is either rational or transcendental._

-A real number is _transcendental_ if it can't be a root of a nonzero polynomial with integer coefficients.
+A real number is _transcendental_ if it can't be a root of a nonzero polynomial with integer "power" coefficients.
 Thus, part 2 means, for example, that irrational, non-transcendental numbers such as 1/sqrt(2) and the golden ratio minus 1 can't be generated exactly.

 Proving this proposition involves the following lemma, which shows that a finite-state generator is related to a machine with a one-way read-only input and a one-way write-only output: